niklasbe/ITF20319-Gruppeoppgave/README.md

 A web server should start.
 Following the instructions in your terminal, you should be able to connect to the server.

+## Note

+The program uses localStorage for persistent storage.
+These have no set expiration date, and therefore need to be cleared from your browser manually.

 # Credits
 This project uses icons provided by Feather (https://feathericons.com), which are licensed under the MIT License (https://opensource.org/licenses/MIT).